-The Church of the Holy Sepulchre marks by Christian tradition, the very site of the crucifixion, death, burial and resurrection of Jesus.
+The Church of the Holy Sepulchre is located in the heart of the Christian quarter in the old city of Jerualem.
+It marks by Christian tradition the very site of the crucifixion, death, burial and resurrection of Jesus.
 It is visited by thousands of pilgrims on daily basis, and is perhaps the holiest site for the Christian World.

 The first church built over the site, completed in 335 CE was modified several times over the course of time, and there was even an attempt at some point to turn parts of it into a mosque in the early 10th century CE.
 The church today reflects mostly the rebuilding of the church by the Crusaders (completed in 1149 CE), and repairs after a severe fire in the church in 1808 CE.